ucldc/ingest_deploy/README.md

 If you do not have results in the "value" parameter, then go to the next step of creating a harvest job.
 If you do have results in the "value" parameter, then you'll be conducting a re-harvest.
 You'll first need to remove the harvested records from CouchDB stage and Solr stage:

-* Log into the majorTom stage machine.
+* Log onto blackstar & sudo su - hrv-stg
-* Run this command to remove the collection from CouchDB stage, adding the key for the collection at the end: `~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
+* Run this command to remove the collection from CouchDB stage, adding the key for the collection at the end: `delete_couchdb_collection.py 23065`.
-* Then run this command, to update Solr stage: `/usr/local/bin/solr-update.sh`
+* Then from the registry "Queue delete solr documents for collection(s) on normal-stage"
-* Repeat the process above on the majorTom production machine, to remove the collection from CouchDB production and Solr production.
+* Repeat the process above on the hrv-prd production user account, to remove the collection from CouchDB production and Solr production.
 * Then proceed with the steps below for creating a new harvest job

 ### 2. <a name="harvestregistry">Create a harvest job in Registry</a>